-Also called a “Lenten Sacrifice,” denying one’s self something during Lent is an expression of selfless and total devotion to God for many believers.
+Also called a “Lenten Sacrifice,” denying one’s self something during Lent is an expression of selflessness and total devotion to God for many believers.
 Abstaining from something for 40 days is intended to concentrate the mind and heart of the individual to the things of God.

 When does Lent end?

-The end of Lent varies by denomination or even by church.
+The end of Lent varies by denomination or even by the church.
 Some believers end Lent the Thursday before Easter Sunday, called “Maundy Thursday.”
 Others continue their observation until Saturday, the day before Easter.

 What is the history of Lent?